adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part III - Load Balancer & Ingress with SSL"
+title: "A beautiful GitOps day II - Load Balancer & Ingress with SSL"
 date: 2023-10-03
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "traefik", "cert-manager"]